jfraser2/AWS-lambda-assessment/README.md

 To validate you should see new files in your build folder of directory .aws-sam<br/>
 If you make project changes remove the build folder and again run sam build<br/>
 To start the app, the command is: sam local start-api --docker-network VA-assessment<br/>
-Before any Ctrl-C to exit the App, a person should run "curl localhost:3000/v1/shutdown"<br/>
+Before any Ctrl-C to exit the App, a person should run two shutdowns.<br/>
+ "curl localhost:3000/v1/notification/shutdown" and "curl localhost:3000/v1/template/shutdown"<br/>
 this will clean up the Hikari connection pool.
+Each Function has its own connection pool. <br/>
-If you forget you could stop and start postgres<br/>
+If you forget you could stop and start postgres in DockerDesktop.<br/>
-in DockerDesktop.<br/>

 #Start Testing